linda2020130/Business-Analytics-Forecasting/Notes.md

 * Assumption: Demand is stable(no trend/seasonality)
 * Usage:
     1. **Forecasting**: to forecast time series that do not have trend and seasonality.
-    2. **Second-layer model**: to capture autocorrelation by constructing a second-layer forecasting model for forecast errors.
+    2. **Second-layer model**: to capture autocorrelation by constructing a second-layer forecasting model to forecast errors.
 * Argument: Order(p)
 * Formula:
 ```